JulieBlanc/pagedjs-phd-demo/README.md

 File with metadata that you can reuse in pandoc template (title, author, affiliation) ... + path to your bibliographic files (maybe you need to update if you change the citation style)

+### pandoc/

+- `files.yaml` → list of all the markdown files used in your content (add or remove here)
+- `template/` → templates HTML for Pandoc
+- `add_section_ids.lua` → a script for Pandoc to create an HMTL section that wrap the content of the markdown files, with id based on the name of the file (the content of `abstract.md` is wrapped into  `<section id="abstract"></section`)
+- `update-image-paths.lua` → a script for Pandoc to update the image file paths by standardizing them to the base directory (`../src/images/`)

 ### assets/

 - `css/` → folder with your css separete in differents modules.
 If you want to add a module, don’t forget to import it in `style.css`, import also the style sheet of your fonts like this: